 A diode is an electronic component with two electrodes.
 It allows current to flow in only one direction, which is often called the “Rectifying” function.
 Thus, a diode can be thought of as an electronic version of a check valve.

 Because of its unidirectional conductivity, the diode is used in almost all electronic circuits of some complexity.
-It is one of the first semiconductor devices and has a wide range of applications.
+It was one of the first semiconductor devices to be created, and its applications are widespread.

 However in reality diodes do not exhibit such perfect on and off directionality, but rather more complex non-linear electronic characteristics - which are determined by the specific type of diode technology.

 A diode is a p-n junction formed by a p-type semiconductor and an n-type semiconductor, with a space charge layer formed on both sides at its interface and a self-built electric field, which is in electrical equilibrium when no applied voltage is present because the diffusion current due to the difference in carrier concentration between the two sides of the p-n junction and the drift current due to the self-built electric field are equal.
 When the forward voltage bias is generated, the mutual suppression of the external electric field and the self-built electric field increases the diffusion current of the carriers causing the forward current (that is, the reason for the conductivity).
 When the reverse voltage bias is generated, the external electric field and the self-built electric field are further strengthened to form a reverse saturation current I0 in a certain reverse voltage range independent of the value of the reverse bias voltage (which is the reason for non-conductivity).
 When the applied reverse voltage is high to a certain extent, the electric field strength in the p-n junction space charge layer reaches a critical value to produce a multiplication process of carriers, generating a large number of electron-hole pairs, resulting in a large value of the reverse breakdown current, called the diode breakdown phenomenon.